DiscordantST/Codewars6kyu/README.md

 array_diff([1,2],[1]) == [2]
 If a value is present in b, all of its occurrences must be removed from the other: array_diff([1,2,2,2,3],[2]) == [1,3]

+- Create Phone Number:

+Write a function that accepts an array of 10 integers (between 0 and 9), that returns a string of those numbers in the form of a phone number.
+Example
+create_phone_number([1, 2, 3, 4, 5, 6, 7, 8, 9, 0]) # => returns "(123) 456-7890"
+The returned format must be correct in order to complete this challenge.
+Don't forget the space after the closing parentheses!